Baia Gallery Gallery in Tbilisi

 Editorial Profile

-Founded in 1992 by Baia Tsikoridze together with a small circle of artist-friends under the original name Orient, Baia Gallery is the first private gallery of the post-Soviet period in Georgia to remain continuously active.
-Its emergence amid the civil war and the collapse of Soviet cultural infrastructure positioned it as something more than a commercial venture — a working platform for the generation of artists who came of age in the 1980s and who were associated with the Georgian Trans-avant-garde.
-The gallery operates across two spaces in Tbilisi: a venue in Mtatsminda on Ingorokva Street devoted to twentieth-century cultural heritage, encompassing Modernism, Avant-garde and Social Realism, and a second location in Vake focused on contemporary practice.
-This dual structure shapes its identity as both archive and active stage, anchoring it firmly within the wider ecosystem of galleries in Tbilisi.
+Founded in 1992 by Baia Tsikoridze with a close circle of artist-friends under the original name Orient, Baia Gallery occupies a specific historical position in Georgia’s post-Soviet cultural landscape.
+It is recognized as the first private gallery of the post-Soviet period in the country to remain continuously active, emerging during the civil war and the collapse of Soviet-era cultural infrastructure.
+That context still shapes its identity: Baia Gallery functions not only as a commercial contemporary art gallery in Tbilisi, but also as an archival and interpretative platform for artists connected to the Georgian Trans-avant-garde and to the generation that came of age in the 1980s.
+Its two spaces give the program a clear internal structure: the Mtatsminda venue on Ingorokva Street is oriented toward twentieth-century Georgian cultural heritage, including Modernism, Avant-garde and Social Realism, while the Vake location is more directly focused on contemporary practice.
+This dual role places the gallery between historical memory and current production, making it a distinctive presence within the wider network of galleries in Tbilisi.

 Selected Artists